-Participants who complete the practicum will have the opportunity to acquire the knowledge, skill-base, and exam requirements needed to be eligible to sit for the CT Registry exam offered by the American Registry of Radiologic Technologists (ARRT).
-While there are a limited number of recognized clinical sites, the applicant has the opportunity to work with the UNMC Radiography Program Director to acquire affiliation agreements with additional clinical sites in state and out of state in order to participate in the practicum.
+Participants who complete the Practicum will have the opportunity to acquire the knowledge, skill-base, and exam requirements need to be eligible to apply for the CT Registry exam offered by the American Registry of Radiologic Technologists (ARRT).
+While there are a limited number of recognized clinical sites, the applicant has the opportunity to work with the UNMC CT Practicum Director to acquire affiliation agreements with additional clinical sites in state and out of state in order to participate in the practicum.

 Length of Program

 Didactic course work can be completed in as little as one semester.
-Clinical requirements can take longer based on clinic exposure to scan requirements needed to sit for certification.
+Clinical requirements can take longer based on clinic exposure to complete the required clinical competencies needed to apply for certification.

 The American Registry of Radiologic Technologists (ARRT) is the credentialing organization that recognizes individuals qualified in the use of ionizing and non-ionizing radiation to promote high standards of patient care in diagnostic medical imaging, interventional procedures and therapeutic treatment.
 The ARRT tests and certifies technologists and administers continuing education and ethics requirements for their annual registration.

 The ARRT provides certification in Computed Tomography disciplines.